sustainable-processes/multitask/README.md

       - Run `poetry show -v`.
 Copy the path specified after "Using virtualenv"
       - Activate the virtual environemnt at that path.
 So, if the path is `/Users/Kobi/Library/Caches/pypoetry/virtualenvs/multitask-z7ErTcQa-py3.7`, you would run `source /Users/Kobi/Library/Caches/pypoetry/virtualenvs/multitask-z7ErTcQa-py3.7/bin/activate`

-[DVC](https://dvc.org/doc) is used for tracking data and keeping it in sync with git.
-When you first clone the project, you will need to download the existing data:

-    dvc pull

-This will ask you to authenticate with Google Drive.
-Make sure to use your Cambridge account (or an account you shared the [Multitask Bayesian Optimization shared drive](https://drive.google.com/drive/u/2/folders/0AGWGXkw78NfUUk9PVA) with).

 ### Apple M1